Kingdom of Dagbon: Lineage

-Naa Gbewaa's children led by his son Shitobu settled briefly at the town of Gambaga before moving south to Namburugu, near Karaga, where he founded the Dagbon state.
-The king became known as Yaa Naa, meaning "king of strength".
-As Sitobu moved south, he encountered groups of indigenous peoples. such as the Konkomba, Nafeba, Basare and Chamba, who did not have centralised political structures, except for the office of the tengdana or tindana–the earth priest, literally translated as "owner of the land".
-The tengdana presided over ritual ceremonies and acted as a mediator between the people and the gods of the land.

-Sitobu's son, Naa Nyagsi (r.
-1416–1432) succeeded him and embarked on a war of expansion, killing many of the tengdana and holding sway over the indigenous people.
+After Gbewaa's death, his children led by his son Shitobu settled briefly at the town of Gambaga before moving south to Namburugu, near Karaga, where he resided.
+The king became known as Yaa Naa, meaning "king of strength/power".
+As Sitobu moved south, he unified indigenous Dagombas, Konkomba, Nafeba, Basare and Chamba, who did not have centralised political structures, except for the office of the tindana–the earth priest.
+The tindana presided over ritual ceremonies and acted as a mediator between the people and the gods of the land.
+Sitobu's son, Naa Nyaɣsi (r.
+1416–1432) succeeded him and embarked on a war of expansion, overthrowing many of the Tindaamba and holding sway over the indigenous people.
 Naa Nyagsi established his capital at Yani Dabari, located in the area of Diyali, near Tamale, and developed a stable political organisation by installing his sons, brothers and uncles as rulers over the conquered people.
-The surviving tengdamba continued to function as earth priests, while some members of the Konkomba were assigned roles in the military.
+The surviving tindaamba continued to function as earth priests.